 Kitchen Sink Buying Guide

 Buying a kitchen sink depends on more than just your budget.
 You should also consider your kitchen’s layout, your style preferences and lifestyle.
-This guide explains the materials and configurations available so you can be confident you’re selecting the sink that provides the perfect balance of form and function in your kitchen.
+This guide explains the sink materials and configurations available so you can be confident you’re buying a kitchen sink that’s the perfect balance of form and function.

-Kitchen sinks come in five mounting styles.
+Kitchen sinks come in different mounting styles and sink types.
 How your countertop is constructed and the material your sink is made of play large roles in which type you choose and how your sink is installed.
 There are three main types of kitchen sinks: drop-in sinks, undermount sinks and farmhouse sinks.
 These types describe how the sink is mounted and installed.
 We’ll cover these mounting styles below, as well as other less common styles and configurations.

-- A drop-in sink is one of the most popular sink types, a drop-in sink, also called a topmount, literally drops into a pre-cut hole in the countertop with the edge of the sink resting on the counter for stability.
+- A drop-in sink is one of the most popular sink types.
+Also called a top mount sink, it literally drops into a pre-cut hole in the countertop.
+The edge of the sink rests on the counter for stability.

 - Fairly easy to install, a drop-in sink works with almost every style of countertop and can be replaced without disturbing the countertop or relocating plumbing.

-- Can be self-rimming (held in place by their weight or fastened with clips and screws) or rimmed (more recessed into the countertop and the joint is covered by a metal rim).
+- Most drop-in sinks are self-rimming (held in place by their weight or fastened with clips and screws), though some are rimmed (more recessed into the countertop with the joint covered by a metal rim).

-- Undermount sinks are installed under the counter, making them ideal for use with solid surface and granite.
+- Undermount sinks are installed under the counter, making them ideal for use with solid surfaces and granite.

 - They do not have an edge that rests on the countertop, so cleanup is easier when it comes to undermount vs. drop-in sinks.

-- Apron sinks, also known as farmhouse sinks, feature a wide base and deep single bowl with an exposed front that drops down in front of the sink instead of stopping at the edge of the counter.
+- Farmhouse sinks, also known as apron sinks, feature a wide expanse and deep bowl with an exposed front.
+They are available in a wide range of materials.

 - This style allows for easier cleaning of larger items like pots and pans.

-- A certain type of base cabinet is required to support it.
+- A certain type of base cabinet is typically required to support it.
 Some styles can be retrofitted to your existing cabinets.

 - One of the most convenient options, all-in-one sinks are a complete kitchen sink unit including a single or double bowl sink as well as a faucet.

-- Some models will also feature a pull-down sprayer, soap pump and strainer.
+- Some models will also feature a pull-down sprayer, soap pump, sink grid or strainer.

-- They are typically easy to install and will work with every countertop surface.
+- They will typically work with any countertop surface.

 - Ideal for busy kitchens, either home or restaurant, a workstation sink converts your kitchen sink into a work/prep space.

-- It includes sliding accessories like cutting boards, drying trays and colanders.
+- Many include custom accessories like cutting boards, drying trays and colanders.

-- The most popular kitchen sink material, stainless is available in a wide variety of styles, including drop-in and undermount.
+- The most popular kitchen sink material, stainless is available in a wide variety of styles, including drop-in, farmhouse and undermount.

 - It provides an excellent balance of cost, durability and ease of cleaning.

-- Higher quality stainless steel sinks are made of 18-16 gauge or thicker steel to prevent dents and scratches.
+- Higher quality stainless steel sinks are made of 18- to 16-gauge to prevent dents and scratches.
 Gauge is a measurement of the thickness of stainless steel.
 The lower the number, the thicker the material.

-- Look for vibration-damping foam insulation on the underside of the bowls to deaden water drumming.
+- Look for vibration-damping foam insulation or pads on the underside of the bowls to deaden water drumming.

 - Brushed satin finishes tend to hide water spots and scratches.